-Deficit recovery payments - Note (d) Monetary amount NA % of payroll % of payroll Mon etary amount % of payroll Treatment of surplus Covered by stabilisation arrangement NA Spread over recovery period Preferred approach: contributions kept at future service rate.
+Deficit recovery payments - Note (d) Monetary amount NA % of payroll % of payroll Mone etary amount % of payroll Treatment of surplus Covered by stabilisation arrangement NA Spread over recovery period kept at fut reduction ure service contributions rate.
+However, ermitted by the hority Preferred approach: contribution s kept at future service rate.
 However, reductions may be permitted by the Admin.
-Authority Preferred approach: contribution s kept at future service rate.
-However, reductions may be permitted by the Admin.
-Authority Phasing of contribution changes Covered by stabilisation arrangement NA Maximum of 3 years years Note (e) 3 years - Note (e) Maximum of 3 years Review of rates - Note (f) Administering Authority reserves the right to review contribution rates and amounts, and the level of security provided, at regular intervals between valuations Particularly reviewed in last 3 years of contract New employer n/a n/a Note (g) Note (h ) Notes (h) & (i)
+Authority Phasing of contribution changes Covered by stabilisation arrangement NA Maximum of 3 years 3 ye - Not ears e (e) 3 years - Note (e) Maximum of 3 years Review of rates - Note (f) Administering Authority reserves the right to review contribution rates and amounts, and the level of security provided, at regular intervals between valuations Particularly reviewed in last 3 years of contract New employer n/a n/a Note (g) Note (h) Notes (h) & (i) Cessation of participation: cessation debt payable possible, as Sch to participate ir cessation occu changes for the LGPS.
+In are legally obliged the rare event of y of Government cessation debt admissio debt will appropria n agreeme be calculat ect to terms of nt.
+Cessation ed on a basis cumstances of Note (j).
+Participation is assumed to expire at the end of the contract.
+Cessation debt (if any)